amandaguglieri/hackinglife/docs/thick-applications/tca-attacking-thick-clients-applications.md

 ![graphic](../img/tca-43.png)

-An HTM file will be generated and you will see the registry entries:
+An HTML file will be generated and you will see the registry entries:

 ![graphic](../img/tca-44.png)